dmitrygunyashov/cryptopay-api/README.md

 In order to collect custom information you can use `form` parameter, for example `form = ['Date of Birth:', 'Tax ID']`

-### Events handle
+### Hosted page events handling

 The best way to track payments is to use Cryptopay's [callback](#payment-callbacks), whick is fired when payment is confirmed by Bitcoin network.

-## Payment callbacks
+## Cryptopay payment callbacks

-When Cryptopay gets the payment, the backend will perform an HTTPS POST to the URL given as `callback_url`.
+When Cryptopay receives the payment, we will perform a HTTPS POST to the URL given as `callback_url`.
 The Content-Type for the request will be `application/json`.

 The parameters sent are the same as the ones returned by a [view invoice](#view-an-invoice-a) with an extra `validation_hash` parameter.

 Cryptopay IPN is expecting to get a 200 OK response from you.
 If it doesn't get 200 OK — it will keep posting callbacks on the following schedule.

-On failure, the job is scheduled again in 5 seconds + N ** 4, where N is the number of retries.
+Cryptopay callback is scheduled  in 5 seconds + N ** 4, where N is the number of retries.

 With the default of 25 attempts, the last retry will be 20 days later, with the last interval being almost 100 hours.

-**Callback Processing example, in PHP**
+**Callback handling example, PHP**

 ```PHP
 //Retrieving the data
 $json=file_get_contents('php://input');